Skip to main content

 (e) Review of the system of processes and procedures used by the employer of developmental disabilities personnel or independent provider to monitor and document completeness and correct techniques used during performance of health-related activities, administration of oral prescribed medication, and administration of topical prescribed medication.

-(7) The quality assessment registered nurse shall provide a copy of the quality assessment review report to the county board and the provider of services within ten business days of the quality assessment review.
-The quality assessment review report shall identify findings specific to provisions of this chapter and may recommend to the county board and the provider of services steps to be taken to improve the systems and procedures used by the provider to support the functioning of the trained developmental disabilities personnel and suggestions for improving quality related to performance of health-related activities and administration of prescribed medication and maintaining compliance with this chapter.
+(7) The quality assessment registered nurse will provide a copy of the quality assessment review report to the county board and the provider of services within ten business days of the quality assessment review.
+The quality assessment review report will identify findings specific to provisions of this chapter and may recommend to the county board and the provider of services steps to be taken to improve the systems and procedures used by the provider to support the functioning of the trained developmental disabilities personnel and suggestions for improving quality related to performance of health-related activities and administration of prescribed medication and maintaining compliance with this chapter.

-(10) The employer of developmental disabilities personnel or the independent provider, as applicable, shall submit a written plan of improvement to the quality assessment registered nurse that addresses specific rule violations identified in the quality assessment review within thirty calendar days of receipt of the quality assessment review report.
+(10) The employer of developmental disabilities personnel or the independent provider, as applicable, will submit a written plan of improvement to the quality assessment registered nurse that addresses specific rule violations identified in the quality assessment review within thirty calendar days of receipt of the quality assessment review report.

 (a) Submit a written plan of improvement within sixty calendar days of receipt of the quality assessment review report; or